If there’s one thing that can be said about Thai people, it’s that they’re a superstitious bunch.

 1. Share food, eat on the floor and sit *on* the table

-It’s perfectly normal for Thais to sit on the floor, the table or any flat object to have their dishes at informal meet-ups.
+It’s perfectly normal for Thais to sit on the floor, the table or any flat object to eat at informal meet-ups.

 Even so, considering their aversion to feet, it’s ironic that they eat their meals right where they walk.
 Besides, it isn’t outrageously comfortable to gobble in a cross-legged position or with your feet tucked away under your posterior, and let’s not talk about cleanliness.